josephca/rhdh-local-test/README.md

 Select `Option 2` or `Option 3` to set up the environment for `release-1.4` with a test cluster.
 The script will:

-- Backup your existing`rhdh` folder and clone the[RHDH repository](https://github.com/redhat-developer/rhdh).
+- Backup your existing`rhdh` folder and clone the [RHDH repository](https://github.com/redhat-developer/rhdh).
 - Display the configuration of your local test environment.
-- Update`process.env.BASEURL` in`rhdh/e2e-tests/playwright.config.ts`.
+- Update`process.env.BASEURL` in `rhdh/e2e-tests/playwright.config.ts`.
 - ![](assets/20250123_163628_image.png)

 #### 5. Run the test script